Laima

 Laima, deriving her name from the Lithuanian word laimė meaning "happiness" or "luck," is a central figure in Baltic mythology, revered as the goddess of fate and fortune.

 Predominantly worshipped in Latvia and Lithuania, she plays a crucial role in the life cycle of individuals, from birth to death, marriage, and even the fate of crops and animals.
-Laima's influence permeates various aspects of daily life, particularly in matters of fortune, well-being, and success.
+Laima's influence permeates daily life, particularly in matters of fortune, well-being, and success.

-Laima is closely associated with the linden tree, which holds sacred significance in Baltic traditions.
-She is often depicted alongside Dievs, the sky god, and Saule, the sun goddess, forming a divine trio that governs human destiny.
-Together, they determine the length and fortune of human life.
-Laima's presence is particularly significant during childbirth, where she is believed to pronounce each infant's destiny.
-She also helps arrange marriages, oversees weddings, and protects pregnant women, ensuring the continuity of life and societal harmony.
+Closely associated with the sacred linden tree, Laima often appears alongside Dievs, the sky god, and Saule, the sun goddess, forming a divine trio governing human destiny.
+Her presence is particularly significant during childbirth, when she pronounces each infant's destiny.
+She also arranges marriages, oversees weddings, and protects pregnant women, ensuring life's continuity and societal harmony.

-In Latvian mythology, Laima is sometimes considered part of a trinity of fate deities, along with her sisters Kārta and Dēkla.
-While all three have similar functions, Laima is the goddess of luck and is more related to mothers and childbirth; Dēkla is in charge of children, and Kārta holds power over adult life.
+In Latvian mythology, Laima sometimes forms part of a trinity of fate deities with her sisters Kārta and Dēkla.
+While all three have similar functions, Laima governs luck and childbirth, Dēkla oversees children, and Kārta influences adult life.